wanghaisheng/responsive-landing-page-starter/content/blog/en/migration-from-wordpress-to-jamstack.md

 If you do some development, editing, or writing on the internet, you've probably heard of WordPress.
 To say it's prolific is an understatement.

-Every time we talk about the market share of different frameworks, someone magics a new number out of the air for WordPress, a great point made by [Sarah Drasner](https://dev.to/sarah_edo) when she wrote about when [Smashing Magazine moved from WordPress to Preact/Hugo](https://www.smashingmagazine.com/2020/01/migration-from-wordpress-to-jamstack/) at the beginning of this year.
+Every time we talk about the market share of different frameworks, someone magics a new number out of the air for WordPress, a great point made by [Sarah Drasner](https://dev.to/sarah_edo) as she wrote about when [Smashing Magazine moved from WordPress to Preact/Hugo](https://www.smashingmagazine.com/2020/01/migration-from-wordpress-to-jamstack/) at the beginning of this year.

 I've been quite public about my issues with WordPress–Security/Speed/bloat/UX.
 Not to take anything away from WordPress developers, or the folks who are maintaining it.
 I feel like we transcend its benefits as an organisation with engineers, writers, and user experience professionals.
 In these circumstances, living with a platform–widely accepted as being clunky and heavy–for the benefit of a good backend, always felt a bit counter-intuitive.

-So, similarly to Sarah's post, I'm going to explore the whats/whys/wheres of this journey, since that meeting we had in Miami, early in 2020, before the world seemed to go to well, COVID.
+So, similarly to Sarah's post, I'm going to explore the whats/whys/wheres of this journey, since that meeting we had in Miami, early in 2020, before the world seemed to go to, well, COVID.

 ## Why?